Vincentrvu/no-sketch-no-grid/README.md

 ## Overview

 - *Fork this repository.*
-- Using the included `wireframe.png` (showing a final website design), sketch the website you’re about to code.
+- Using the included `mockup.pdf` (showing a final website design), sketch the website you’re about to code.
 - Include the following things in your sketch:
   1. HTML tags & semantics
   1. Content prioritization (grey box method or numbering method)